-Statements contained in this prospectus which are not historical facts are forward-looking statements within the meaning of Section 21E of the Securities Exchange Act of 1934, as amended.
+Statements contained in this Annual Report on Form 10-K which are not historical facts are forward-looking statements within the meaning of Section 21E of the Securities Exchange Act of 1034, as amended.
 Forward-looking statements include, without limitation, statements regarding the future financial position, business strategy and plans and objectives of management of Joby Aviation, Inc. (the "Company," "we," "us" or "our").
 These statements constitute projections and forecasts and are not guarantees of performance.
 Such statements can be identified by the fact that they do not relate strictly to historical or current facts.
-When used in this prospectus, words such as "anticipate," "believe," "continue," "could," "estimate," "expect," "intend," "may," "might," "plan," "possible," "potential," "predict," "project," "should," "strive," "would" and similar expressions may identify forward-looking statements, but the absence of these words does not mean that a statement is not forward-looking.
+When used in this Annual Report, words such as "anticipate," "believe," "continue," "could," "estimate," "estimate," "may," "might," "plan," "possible," "potential," "predict," "project," "should," "strive," "would" and similar expressions may identify forward-looking statements, but the absence of these words does not mean that a statement is not forward-looking.

-These forward-looking statements are based on information available as of the date of this prospectus and current expectations, forecasts and assumptions, and involve a number of judgments, risks and uncertainties including those set forth in "Risk Factors" and elsewhere in this prospectus and in other documents we file with the U.S. Securities and Exchange Commission.
+These forward-looking statements are based on information available as of the date of this Annual Report and current expectations, forecasts and assumptions, and involve a number of judgments, risks and uncertainties including those set forth in Part I, Item 1A "Risk Factors" and elsewhere in this Annual Report and in other documents we file with the U.S. Securities and Exchange Commission.
 These risks and uncertainties may cause actual results or performance to differ materially from the expectations expressed or implied.
-Accordingly, forward-looking statements should not be relied upon as representing our views as of any subsequent date, and we do not undertake any obligation to update forward-looking statements to reflect events or circumstances after the date they were made, whether as a result of new information, future events or otherwise, except as may be required under applicable securities laws.
+Accordingly, forward-looking statements should not be relied upon as representing our views as of any subsequent date, and we do not undertake any obligation to update forward-looking statements or circumstances after the date they were made, whether as a result of new information, future events or otherwise, except as may be required under applicable securities laws.